-The Program in Global Surgery and Social Change (PGSSC) is a collaborative effort between the Harvard teaching hospitals, Department of Global Health and Social Medicine at Harvard Medical School, Boston Children’s Hospital (BCH) and Partners In Health (PIH).
+The Program in Global Surgery and Social Change (PGSSC) is a collaborative effort between the Harvard teaching hospitals, the Department of Global Health and Social Medicine at Harvard Medical School, Boston Children’s Hospital (BCH), and Partners In Health (PIH).

 Our strategy is two-fold:

 Global Surgical Systems Strengthening through Research, Advocacy/Policy, Capacity Building, and Implementation Science, using the Framework of the Lancet Commission on Global Surgery.
 You can learn more about the Lancet Commission on Global Surgery on our Resources page.

-To Produce Leaders in Global Surgical and Health Systems through Research, Advocacy, and Care Delivery rooted through social justice and equity.
-Through the Paul Farmer Global Surgery Fellowships and Research Collaborator positions, it aims to empower surgeons, surgical trainees and medical students around the world with the skills they need to improve the health of some of the world's most impoverished people.
+To Produce Leaders in Global Surgical and Health Systems through Research, Advocacy, and Care Delivery rooted in social justice and equity.
+The Paul Farmer Global Surgery Fellowships and Research Collaborator positions, it aims to empower surgeons, surgical trainees, and medical students around the world with the skills they need to improve the health of some of the world's most impoverished people.

 Our research focuses on surgical and health systems strengthening that is measurable, transparent, and locally driven.